 Any surgical procedure carries with it some risks.
 Vasectomy reversal is no different.
 Possible complications include:

 Bruising: assured to happen, and it can be extensive but painless.

 Hematoma: a blood collection within the scrotum.
 This may dissolve on it's own, or can be treated with a drain.

 Infection: despite sterile procedures during the surgery, infection is always a possibility.
-We use antibiotics during and after the surgery to limit this risk.
+We use antibiotics during the surgery to limit this risk.